Too Allergic

 When faced with the enormously daunting task of purchasing a piece of new jewelry, Sometimes we might be faced with buying either sterling silver or PURE SILVER, but do we know what pure silver is?

 Silver, scientifically known as Ag, is a precious metal and is one of the many chemical elements in the periodic table, which is also called Pure silver, and sometimes fine silver.
-One its naturally occurring form, silver, is almost a white, soft, super malleable (meaning ability to hammer it into different shapes) and pliable material, which is also capable of conducting electricity!
+One of its naturally occurring forms, silver, is almost white, soft, super malleable (meaning the ability to hammer it into different shapes), and pliable material, which is also capable of conducting electricity!

-Pure silver or fine silver is silver at its untainted natural form, and it is 99.9% PURE, hence the reason why it is called pure silver.
+Pure silver or fine silver is silver in its untainted natural form, and it is 99.9% PURE, hence the reason why it is called pure silver.

 Of course, sterling silver is real!
 It is what you get when you mix pure silver with other metals, such as copper, nickel, zinc, etc., this process is called alloying, so we say that sterling silver is an alloy of silver.